amihaj14/equities-market-regimes-PCA-RMT-HMM/README.md

 If you build a correlation matrix out of daily returns for a large basket of stocks, most of what you get back is noise.
-With ~98 stocks and a few thousand days of history, there just isn't enough data for every pairwise correlation to be estimated precisely — a lot of the matrix is statistical static rather than real co-movement.
+With ~98 stocks and a few thousand days of history, there just isn't enough data for every pairwise correlation to be estimated precisely, a lot of the matrix is statistical static rather than real co-movement.
 Random Matrix Theory (RMT) gives you a principled way to tell the two
-apart: the Marchenko-Pastur distribution predicts exactly what the eigenvalues of a *pure noise* correlation matrix should look like, so any eigenvalues that fall outside that predicted noise band are probably picking up genuine structure — sectors, macro factors, systematic risk — rather than randomness.
+apart: the Marchenko-Pastur distribution predicts exactly what the eigenvalues of a *pure noise* correlation matrix should look like, so any eigenvalues that fall outside that predicted noise band are probably picking up genuine structure, sectors, macro factors, systematic risk, rather than randomness.

 The hypothesis this repo tests: if you filter out that noise with RMT *before* running PCA, and then feed the resulting factors into a Hidden Markov Model, do you get more accurate and stable market-regime detection (bull / bear / neutral) than if you just run PCA on the raw, unfiltered correlation matrix?

-The actual deliverable isn't a regime detector — it's the head-to-head comparison between the "raw" and "denoised" pipelines, run under identical conditions, to get an honest answer to that question.
+The actual deliverable isn't a regime detector, it's the head-to-head comparison between the "raw" and "denoised" pipelines, run under identical conditions, to get an honest answer to that question.